 We pride ourselves on the quality of our teaching programmes.
 Ofsted 2014 commented: “Beyond having very positive attitudes and commitment to teaching, they show a passion for their subject, and want students to do well and enjoy their work.”
 If the idea of joining these trainees inspires and motivates you, it’s time to apply for PGCE Biology.

-93.9 % of our graduates are in further study, sustained employment or both five years after graduating, compared to a sector average for England of 88.2%.
-We are 1st in the South West and 6th in England (LEO, 2019).
+93.9 % of our graduates are in further study, sustained employment or both five years after graduating, compared to a sector average for England of 88.2% - we are 1st in the South West (LEO, 2019)

-How can help pupils direct their own learning to become curious about the world around them?
+How can help pupils direct their own learning?

 How can I promote a love of learning in my pupils and a passion for Sciences?